 Keep chemicals safely put away

-When cat-proofing your home, remember about finding a good place to store all your chemicals: household cleaners, garage items, medications, personal care products, etc. Very often, a colorful substance might be tempting to the cat, who, thinking it’s cat food, will get poisoned, experience kidney damage, or even die.
+When working to cat proof your home, remember about finding a good place to store all your chemicals: household cleaners, garage items, medications, personal care products, etc. Very often, a colorful substance might be tempting to the cat, who, thinking it’s cat food, will get poisoned, experience kidney damage, or even die.

-The list of advice regarding cat proofing your home could go on and on.
-Whether you’re an experienced cat owner or have just gotten a new cat, possibly some of those methods you’ve already known, or maybe you created some tips yourself, too.
+The list of advice when are want to cat proof your home can be rather extensive.
+Whether you’re an experienced cat owner or have just adopted a new cat, possibly some of those methods you’ve already known, or maybe you created some tips yourself, too.

 Moreover, always make sure to scan your room for possible dangers, and consider what needs – or behaviors – your pet tries to satisfy by playing with it.
 This way, you might develop creative ideas on products that will successfully take your kitten’s attention from the dangerous pieces.
 Good luck.